 6 Best TIPS to master Cable Management:-

-1. Use a good case with proper cable management system
+1. Use a good case with a proper cable management system

-Before you go on to do cable management in your case, listen to the fact that only the case which already has some cable management feature already pre-equipped can be used to do cable management.
-Generally, a good case will have 3-6 routeing holes in the motherboard tray and will have a PSU shroud or at least a half an inch space behind the motherboard tray and between the side panel.
+You should always check alternatives for a particular price to see which case has more routing holes.
+Also, before you go on to do cable management in your case, consider the fact that only the case which already has some cable management features pre-equipped can be used to do cable management and not the one which comes without these features.
+Generally, a good case will have 3-6 routing holes in the motherboard tray, will have a PSU shroud, and at least a half an inch space behind the motherboard tray and between the side panel.

 Some cases may look good to you but the real thing is inside.
 When you see such cases, don’t forget to check the interior and check for the following 3 things:-

-a) The case should have several routeing holes all over the motherboard tray for CPU cable, 24 pin cable, Front header cables and SATA cables.
+a) The case should have several routing holes all over the motherboard tray for CPU cable, 24 pin cable, Front header cables and SATA cables.
 But there is another important thing to check.
-Make sure these holes are big enough for routeing your cables.
-If your 24 pin power cable can not pass through the hole, then avoid that case.
+Make sure these holes are big enough for routing your cables.
+If you think that the ATX 24 pin power cable can not pass through the hole that is near to the motherboard at the right side of tray, then avoid that case.
 Also, check whether the holes have rubber grommets or not.
 It will make your cables look cleaner and hide unnecessary space.

 c) The space between the motherboard tray and the side panel should be enough so that the thick 24 pin power cable can be easily routed from the back which will also allow the side panel to be put easily.
 Look for a case that has this space around half an inch to one inch.

 If these are present in your case, then you can follow the following steps.